MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-deploy-teams.md

 ---
-title: "Deploy Microsoft Graph connectors in the Teams admin center"
+title: "Deploy Microsoft Graph connectors in Teams admin center"
 description: "Deploy Microsoft Graph connectors from our partners with a single click in Teams admin center."
 author: "muwagerikpe"
 ms.localizationpriority: high